greysoft/naf/samples/portfwd/README.txt

 INTEGRATION WITH SLF4J LOGGERS
 -------------------------------
-This sample app has been compiled with the SLF4J logger LogBack (see pom.xml) so if you want to do your logging via LogBack instead of using NAF's native GreyLog logger, then you can run the app like this, to use a special GreyLog logger that passes its output to SLF4J.
+This sample app has been compiled with the SLF4J logger LogBack (see pom.xml) so if you want to do your logging via LogBack instead of using NAF's native GreyLog logger, then you can run the app like this, to delegate all logging to SLF4J.
 	java -Dgrey.logger.class=com.grey.logging.adapters.AdapterSLF4J -cp target/samples-portfwd-VERSION.jar com.grey.portfwd.App -c src/main/config/portfwd.xml

 Note that the same effect could be achieved with the logging.xml config file, if you changed the 'class' attribute from NAF's LatinLogger to com.grey.logging.adapters.AdapterSLF4J.